myzlab/k-search-v2-docs/docs/select-statement/join/introduction.md

 To fully study join queries, visit its documentation [https://www.postgresql.org/docs/current/tutorial-join.html](https://www.postgresql.org/docs/current/tutorial-join.html)

-In this introduction, we will learn about the [`KJoinDefinition`](/docs/select-statement/join/introduction#kjoindefinition) object, which is needed to work with joins in Ksearch.
+In this introduction, you will learn about the [`KJoinDefinition`](/docs/select-statement/join/introduction#kjoindefinition) object, which is needed to work with joins in Ksearch.

 ## `KJoinDefinition`